Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Besov spaces

 We use the latter convention since it lets us apply a weight also when $p=\infty$.
 For $p < \infty$ the conventions are interchangeable, and the statements and their proofs require only minor changes. \end{remark}

-\begin{definition}[Littlewood--Paley blocks] We fix $\Delta_k$ to be Fourier multipliers that restrict the support of $\hat u$ to a partition of unity.
+\begin{definition}[Littlewood--Paley blocks] We fix $\Delta_k$ to be Fourier multipliers whose symbols form a partition of unity.
 More precisely, for $k \geq 0$ they are smoothed indicators of the annuli $B(0, 2^k\, 8/3) \setminus B(0, 2^k\, 3/4)$, and for $k=-1$ of the ball $B(0, 3/4)$.
-The precise choice is irrelevant. \end{definition}
+The precise choice of radii is irrelevant. \end{definition}

-\begin{definition}[Weighted Besov space] We define the space $B^s_{p,r}(w)$ as the completion of $C_c^\infty(\R^d)$ with respect to the norm
+\begin{definition}[Weighted Besov space] We define the space $B^s_{p,r}(\rho)$ as the completion of $C_c^\infty(\R^d)$ with respect to the norm